Second order semi-parametric inference for multivariate log Gaussian Cox processes: Semi-parametric modelling of a multivariate point process

 If $\sum_{k=1}^q\alpha_{ik} \alpha_{jk}\textup{exp}(-r/\xi_k )$ is greater (smaller) than $0$, this implies positive (negative) spatial correlation between points from $X_i$ and $X_j$ at the lag $r$.
 If for example $\alpha_{ik}\alpha_{jk}=0$ for all $k=1,\ldots,q$, then $X_i$ and $X_j$ are independent.

 The number $q$ of latent common fields controls the complexity of the model and will be chosen according to a cross validation criterion detailed in Section~\ref{sec:cvlambda}.
 In \cite{Waage} and \cite{choiruddin:etal:19}, estimation of $\btheta$ for a chosen $q$ was based on a least squares criterion where non-parametric estimates of the pair correlation function acted as `dependent' variables.
-These non-parametric estimates were based on fully specified regression models for the log intensity functions that are not available in our current setting.
+These non-parametric estimates were based on fully specified regression models for the log intensity functions.
+This is not possible in our setting due to the presence of $\rho_0(\cdot)$.
 Section~\ref{sec:esti} therefore introduces a second order conditional composite likelihood function for estimation of $\btheta$ that does not require knowledge of $\rho_0(\cdot)$.